Screw The Rules Im Doing Whats Right / Video Games

 Final Fantasy X has this when Yuna and company decide to try and defeat Sin without using the Final Aeon.

-This is also how Tidus meets Yuna, and arguably, an Establishing Character Moment; after learning that the apprentice summoner has been inside the Cloister of Trials for over a day, he decides to go in after her, yelling "Like I care!" when he's told it's taboo not to do so.
+This is also how Tidus meets Yuna, and arguably, an Establishing Character Moment; after learning that the apprentice summoner has been inside the Cloister of Trials for over a day, he decides to go in after her, yelling "Like I care!" when he's told it's taboo to do so. (in the HD Remake, you get a trophy named "The Right Thing")

 A major theme in Tales of Vesperia.
 The protagonist, Yuri Lowell, believes that if a law prohibits doing what's right, said law should be ignored.
 His friend Flynn, however, argues that vigilantism cannot bring peace, and that if a law is corrupted, then it needs to be changed.
 The game is rather good at avoiding taking sides in this, with both characters getting their share of trouble when they take their ideologies to the extreme.